plausible/docs/docs/custom-query-params.md

 ---

 By default Plausible strips all query parameters except `ref`, `source`, `utm_source`, `utm_medium`, `utm_campaign`, `utm_content` and `utm_term`.
-This means that pages like `yoursite.com/blog?article=some_article&page=11` will be reported to your dashboard as `yoursite.com/blog`.
+This means that pages like `yoursite.com/blog/index.php?article=some_article&page=11` will be reported to your dashboard as `yoursite.com/blog/index.php`.

-If you still want some pages to be reported with that query part of the URL, here's what you should do:
+If you still want some pages to be reported with the complete URL that includes the query part, here's what you should do:

 ## 1. Add the `manual` script extension